culturing/poems/Poems/Power.md

 They mix themselves with power’s blessings.

 Some find laurels, others cling\
-To love and childhood games.\
+To lovely fleeting games.\
 Thus they lose themselves in singing,

-Thus they fall before the morning,\
+Thus all fall before the morning,\
-Thus they are to blame.\
+Thus all are to blame.\
-But power brings at best mixed blessings,
+But power brings them such mixed blessings,

-Power puts off dusk and dying,\
+Power puts off pain and dying,\
 Power’s light must wane.\
 Therefore find thyself in singing,